title: Automatically Upload Pasted Images to Dogedoge Image Hosting in VS Code

 }

-After testing, it can upload images successfully.
+After testing, it can upload images properly.

 # Download the code